Roguelike-Celebration/azure-mud/README.md

 You need to add the proper connection string to your functions app.
 This should probably be in the template, but for now, follow these steps:

 1. Go into your WebPubSub resource in the Azure portal and get the connection string from WebPubSub service "Keys" on the left.
-2. Go to your functions app in the Azure portal and hit "Configuration" -> "New application setting".
+2. Go to your functions app in the Azure portal and hit "Settings" -> "Environment variables" -> "App settings".
-3. Add a new key with "WebPubSubConnectionString" with that value.
+3. Add a new key with name "WebPubSubConnectionString" and the string from step 1 as its value.
-4. Hit save.
+4. Hit Apply and Confirm.

 #### Deployment: If you're a Roguelike Celebration volunteer

 If you are a volunteer working on the core Roguelike Celebration space, you can use our development Firebase account.
 If you do not plan to deploy your frontend anywhere (i.e., you will just access it at `localhost`), you do not need to do steps beyond 2.

 1. In the shared password manager, find the entry for "Dev Firebase".
-2. In your GitHub repo, add Repository Secrets (Settings -> Secrets -> New Repository Secret) containing each field from the password manager entry.
+2. In your GitHub repo, add Repository Secrets (Settings -> Security -> Secrets and variables -> Actions -> New repository secret) containing each field from the password manager entry.
 You should name these Secrets `FIREBASE_API_KEY`, `FIREBASE_AUTH_DOMAIN`, `FIREBASE_PROJECT_ID`, `FIREBASE_STORAGE_BUCKET`, `FIREBASE_MESSAGING_SENDER_ID`, `FIREBASE_APP_ID`, and `FIREBASE_SERVER_JSON`, the latter of which should contain the entire text of the attached JSON file.
 3. If you'd like to test your frontend locally via `localhost`, you need to add this locally via a `.env` file.
 In a local copy of the repo, copy `.env.sample` to `.env` and replace the dummy values with the appropriate real data.
 4. Go to the Firebase Console (<https://console.firebase.google.com/>), logging in as the shared account.
 5. Create one more GitHub Actions repository secret, called `SERVER_HOSTNAME/`, containing the URL to your own Function App instance (the Azure URL for your backend – typically `https://your-project.azurewebsite.net`, where `your-project` is the project name you entered when deploying the Azure ARM template).
 Do the same thing to your local `.env` file as appropriate.